mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/activity.md

 1. Velocity measures how fast an object’s position is changing over time, in both speed and direction.
 2. Acceleration measures an object’s change in velocity.
 3. The TimeStarted block measured the number of milliseconds that had passed since the start of the program.
-4. If the micro:bit is lying flat, the screen will display a chair.
+4. If the Ragga is lying flat, the screen will display a chair.
 If its position changes from lying flat, it will show a person standing.